H4LL1L/Auto-Labeling-With-Label-Studio/README.md

   - Pre‑annotation
   - Interactive inference
   - Training (webhook‑driven)

+      1- We begin by importing our videos.
 <p align="center"><img src="image1.png" alt=""/></p>
 <p align="center"><img src="image2.png" alt=""/></p>
+       2- Then we just click on the video
 <p align="center"><img src="image3.png" alt=""/></p>
 <p align="center"><img src="image4.png" alt=""/></p>
+      When we click, there is an ML model in the background that automatically labels the video.
+We use our own trained model to make our specific labels, but with         this method we can automatically label everything from a mug to a person.
 <p align="center"><img src="image5.png" alt=""/></p>
 <p align="center"><img src="image6.png" alt=""/></p>
+      The first version of the video is as above, after clicking, these are the labels that it shows us with one click.
 <p align="center"><img src="image7.png" alt=""/></p>
+      We can also use these opensource (except for watsonx_llm) models and we can write our own ML model backend.

 ## Quick Start

 Start an example model (sklearn text classifier) with Docker and connect it to Label Studio.